I-SpiTfire-U/I-SpiTfire-U/README.md

 ### Heya, welcome to my GitHub profile!
-I'm SpiTfire, or Lexi, a programmer from Canada who drinks way too much tea and enjoys learning new computer-related things! ❤️
+I'm SpiTfire, or Lexi, a girl from Canada who drinks way too much tea and enjoys learning new computer-related things! ❤️
 - 📝 I'm currently learning more about game development using MonoGame
 - ⭐ I want to become a professional software/game developer some day
 - ⌨️ Some of my favourite languages are C#, Odin, and PowerShell